-Prior to the ban of asbestos production by the Environmental Protection Agency (EPA) in the 80s, a good majority of the businesses in Cheyenne used asbestos for its insulation properties and resistance to fire and heat.
-Most businesses were unaware at the time that asbestos fibers are extremely dangerous if ingested or inhaled.
-As a result, thousands of workers in Cheyenne were exposed to health dangers on a daily basis.
+Before the ban of asbestos production by the Environmental Protection Agency (EPA) in the 80s, a good majority of the businesses in Cheyenne used asbestos for its insulation properties and resistance to fire and heat.
+Most businesses were initially unaware that asbestos fibers are extremely dangerous if ingested or inhaled.
+Consequently, many workers in Cheyenne were exposed to health dangers on a daily basis.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in Cheyenne, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.